ishacusp/PUI2017_ic1018/HW4_ic1018/README.md

 # Assignment 1
-For this Assignment, I followed the professor requirements to review Guobing Chen Cikibike assignment.
+For this Assignment, I followed the professor requirements to review Andrew Nell Cikibike assignment.
 I worked alone on this assignment as required.

 # Assignment 2
 In this assignment, I took Ben's massive help and advice to find articles to read on [PLOS ONE](http://journals.plos.org/plosone/) and fill